semillakan6/brikwars-army-generator/README.md

-This code is ©2025 Ruben Eduardo Cuevas Moreno, also licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This code is ©2025 Ruben Eduardo Cuevas Moreno, is licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ---